kevinzhang03/kevinzhang03/README.md

 - 🤔 Looking for help with scraping together the funds to buy an xpan
 - 💬 Ask me about film photography.
 I will literally not shut up
 - 📫 You can go to my [amazing website](https://kevinistaking.pictures/) for my contact information
 - ⚡ Fun fact: I've tried to fix four film cameras and so far I have a 100% lose rate!!
-B)

 Hey check out this cool photo I took B)